Are bundled payments an innovation in care delivery?

 Last Monday, DC District Court Judge John Bates ruled against the proposed merger between Aetna, Inc. and Humana, Inc. The two companies initiated the merger in July 2015, but the US Department of Justice (DOJ) filed a complaint shortly after they filed.
 The DOJ said that combining the firms would substantially reduce competition in the MA and individual insurance markets.

 In his ruling, Judge Bates also stated that the efficiencies, or programmatic and administrative savings, that the firms could potentially achieve by combining assets and governance would not be enough to justify the merger.
 According to expert testimony provided by Aetna and Humana, the merger would have created $2.8 billion in efficiencies for the firms and $300 million for government payers and consumers.
 The DOJ expert estimated the total efficiencies at only $73.2 million.
 The Court noted the difficulty in projecting efficiencies, that any estimated efficiencies could not outweigh the impact on concentration in the MA market, and that the Supreme Court has never officially recognized an efficiencies defense in a case like this one.

 HHS Secretary Nominee Tom Price testifies before Senate Finance

 Last week, President Trump’s nominee for HHS Secretary, Representative Tom Price, testified at a hearing before the Senate Finance Committee.
-Price’s first Senate confirmation hearing was before the Senate Committee on Health, Education, Labor and Pensions (HELP) on January 18 (see the January 24, 2017 Health Care Current).
-As the nominee for HHS Secretary, Price must testify before both committees.
-Senate Finance will vote on Tuesday, January 31 to advance his nomination to the full Senate.
+Price’s first Senate confirmation hearing was before the Senate Committee on Health, Education, Labor and Pensions (HELP) on January 18 (see the January 24,

 During the hearing, members asked Price similar questions as those in the earlier hearing, but more questions on drug prices: